How to drive fast and safe

 If you can decipher the scribbles Max has made on the diagram here, you’ll see what I mean:

-And here, in his own words, is how Max puts it: “You cannot accelerate before you turn.
-You need to start opening up the steering wheel and accelerate at the same time.
-You need to be able to open up the steering wheel and then accelerate.
+“You need to be able to open up the steering wheel and then accelerate.
 This is the most important thing to remember not only with sports cars but with every type of car.”

 Taking the technique to the streets

-And that, my friends, is the most valuable information you can get on driving skills – direct from one of the world’s best drivers.
 It’s obviously more relevant to high-speed environments where you’ve got a whole track to move across, but the elements will help you with any kind of driving with any type of car.
-That’s one of the points of the Lamborghini Academy.

-“You learn not only how to drive well on the track,” Max says, “but you can bring all that even on the normal roads.
-I mean not the speed but maybe the technique to approach the corner.”
+“You learn not only how to drive well on the track,” Max says, “but you can bring all that even on the normal roads.”

 So watch out!
 Next time you see an old white hatchback veering around a corner with perfect precision, it could be someone who learnt everything they know on the turns of Imola!